 b) Study further to define security aspects of applications and services based on DLT, which are based on telecommunication/ICT networks.

-c) Study foundations such as terms and definitions, concepts, and taxonomy, and use cases that are related to security and PII protection in DLT networks.
+c) Study foundations such as terms and definitions, concepts, taxonomy, and use cases, which are related to security and PII protection in DLT networks.

-d) Study and identify security issues and threats in applications and services based on DLT.
+d) Study and identify security issues and threats in DLT and its associated applications and services.

-e) Study and develop security mechanisms, protocols and technologies for applications and services based on DLT.
+e) Study and develop security mechanisms, protocols and technologies for DLT and its associated applications and services.

-f) Study and develop secure interconnectivity mechanisms for applications and services based on DLT.
+f) Study and develop secure interconnectivity mechanisms for DLT and its associated applications and services.

 g) Study and identify PII protection issues and threats in applications and services based on DLT.